 The moisture exposure leads to a very low pH level and for that reason most specialty coffee customers avoid this kind of coffee.

 Historically, the washed process has been seen as being superior to other processing methods.
 Partly, because it had a taste that was considered more ‘clean’, but also because it was efficient at sorting out unripe cherries or other defects.

-This trend can also be observed at competitions such as the World Brewers Cup, where the last three consecutive winner have all opted for natural processed coffee.
+This trend can also be observed at competitions such as the World Brewers Cup, where three consecutive winners from 2015 to 2017 all opted for natural processed coffee.

 Like there are different categories for wine; red, white and rosé, we’ll probably also start to think about coffee in terms of the processing in the future.